jenkinsci/overops-query-plugin/README.md

 If peaks have been seen in baseline window, then this would be considered normal and not a regression.
 Should the plugin identify an equal or matching peak in the baseline time window, or two peaks of greater than 50% of the volume seen in the active window, the event will not be marked as a regression.

-### Regex Filter

-A way to filter out specific event types from affecting the outcome of the OverOps Reliability report.

-* Sample list of event types, Uncaught Exception, Caught Exception,|Swallowed Exception, Logged Error, Logged Warning, Timer
-* This filter enables the removal of one or more of these event types from the final results.
-* Example filter expression with pipe separated list- ```"type":\"s*(Logged Error|Logged Warning|Timer)```

-### Environment ID

-The OverOps environment identifier (e.g S4567) to inspect data for this build.
-If no value is provided here, the value provided in the global Jenkins plug settings will be used.

-### Mark Build Unstable

-If checked the build will be marked unstable if any of the above gates are met.

-### Show Top Issues

-Prints the top X events (as provided by this parameter) with the highest volume of errors detected in the current build.
-This is used in conjunction with Max Error Volume and Unique Error Volume to identify the errors which caused a build to fail.

 ### Debug Mode